analogsenses/source/source/_posts/2015-07-11-morning-coffee-issue-number-6.markdown

 However, Tsipras was forced to give up many of his previously non-negotiable items, like cutting pensions and raising taxes.
 In exchange for those concessions, he did get a far better deal though, so this is another classic political scenario where everyone gets to go home a winner.
 Unless you’re a member of the opposition, that is.

-To me, the greatest losers in this whole affair was, ironically, Germany.
+To me, the greatest loser in this whole affair was, ironically, Germany.
 They may have gotten what they wanted from the negotiations, but I suspect the deplorable behavior displayed by Angela Merkel throughout this whole deal, exemplified more than anything by her absolute refusal to grant Greece some form of debt relief, will take its toll on the country as a whole sooner or later.
 Germany may be the de-facto leader of the Eurozone today, but they would do well to remember that what goes around comes around.

 <center>♤</center>